rapidsai/docker/cuvs-bench/README.md

 We provide images for GPU enabled systems, as well as systems without a GPU.
 The following images are available:

 - `cuvs-bench`: Contains GPU and CPU benchmarks, can run all algorithms supported.
 Will download million-scale datasets as required.
 Best suited for users that prefer a smaller container size for GPU based systems.
 Requires the NVIDIA Container Toolkit to run GPU algorithms, can run CPU algorithms without it.
-- `cuvs-bench-datasets`: Contains the GPU and CPU benchmarks with million-scale datasets already included in the container.
-Best suited for users that want to run multiple million scale datasets already included in the image.
 - `cuvs-bench-cpu`: Contains only CPU benchmarks with minimal size.
 Best suited for users that want the smallest containers to reproduce benchmarks on systems without a GPU.

 Nightly images are located in [DockerHub](https://hub.docker.com/r/rapidsai/cuvs-bench), release versions will be located in NCG in the next release.